RickStrahl/MarkdownMonster/TipOfTheDay.md

 <!-- End Document Outline -->

+### Edit Images
+Did you know you can bring up your favorite image editor directly from your Markdown Document in Markdown Monster?

+Right click on an image link in the editor and choose 'Edit Image' to open the image in your selected editor.
+The editor can be configured in Settings and find common editors by default.

 ### Convert to Word Document
 Did you know you can use the PanDoc addin to easily create a Word document from your Markdown files?
 Use the Addin Manager to add the PanDoc addin then use Convert Markdown Document and select the Docx export.